DF1229/sudoku-visualizer/README.md

 # Sudoku visualizer
-A simple CLI sudoku visualizer
+A simple sudoku visualizer API

 ## API
-### Get
+### GET
+To generate a visualization of the dataset currently held in memory, send a `GET` request to the process.

+If a valid dataset is in memory at the time of the request, the API will return an HTML string.

-### Post
+### PUT
-To upload a dataset into the visualizer, send a `PUT` request to the process with the following criteria.
+To upload a dataset into the visualizer, send a `PUT` request which meets the following criteria.

 #### Headers
 - `Content-Type: application/json`